-Below is a list of my priorities I hope to focus on should I be re-elected to serve as Senator in the General Assembly.
+Below is a list of my priorities heading into the 2016 General Assembly session.
 They are not numbered by importance, with the exception that initiatives that will improve the town of West Warwick will always be my #1 priority.

 Priority #1: West Warwick First!

 This was my campaign slogan on all of my yard signs as well as printed material.
 This the driving force behind my decision to run for Senate.
 My primary focus will and has always been to improve the town of West Warwick.
 Here are some of my plans for West Warwick: